DDonnyy/building_fixes/README.md

-This is a mini-utility for locating and removing building points from the ITMO IDU database, as well as transferring city-services from them to neighboring points.
+This is a mini-utility for locating and removing building points from the ITMO IDU database, as well as transferring city-services from them to neighboring buildings.

-The config.example.json file describes the configuration file:
+The [config.example.json](./config.example.json) file describes the configuration file:

-    // City name
+- `city` - City name
-    "city": "updated-city-name",

-    // If True, the files buildings_{city}.geojson and services_{city}.geojson should be present in the working directory,
-    // the next parameter is not mandatory to fill in "from_file": false,
+- `from file` - If true, the files buildings_{city}.geojson and services_{city}.geojson should be present in the working directory, the next two parameters is not mandatory to fill in

-    // PostgreSQL DSN connection string
+- `sqlConnection` - PostgreSQL DSN connection string
-    "sqlConnection": "postgresql://user:password@host:5432/db_name",
+- `save_data` - If true, buildings and services will be saved in the form they stored in the database

-    // distance in meters, if a building point is located within distance <= distance_limit to another building, they will be merged
+- `distance_limit` - distance in meters, if a building point is located within distance <= distance_limit to another building, they will be merged
-    "distance_limit": 30,

-    // If True, building points will not be deleted, and services will not be transferred "dry_run": false
+- `dry-run` - If true, building points will not be deleted, and services will not be transferred

+The [building_fixes_<b>city</b>.log](./building_fixes_example.log) file describes an example log